gamgaroo/AspNetCore.Kubernetes/README.md

 ## Getting Started

-Create a class implementing _IReadinessService_ or _ILivenessService_ with your custom logic
+Create a class implementing _IReadinessService_ or _ILivenessService_ with your custom logic:

 ```csharp
 public sealed class SomeLivenessService : ILivenessService